 - landmark public gathering atrium space adjacent to Shoal Creek

 - Cookbook Bar & Café with outdoor dining adjacent to Second St. and Shoal Creek Park

 - gallery space featuring local and national artists

 - permanent exhibit of Literature Live’s beloved puppets

-We look forward to many future storytimes, playdates, and special events at this awesome new community hub in the heart of Austin, and we’re thankful for such an impressive and inviting space for our kids to get excited about literature and learning!
+We’re so happy to enjoy storytimes, playdates, and other special events at this awesome new community hub in the heart of Austin, and we’re thankful for such an impressive space for our kids to get excited about literature and learning!

 For more information about the New Central Library, you can visit library.austintexas.gov.

 *All photos by Roger Ho